Darío Cvitanich: Return to Pachuca

 On 5 January 2015, Cvitanich joined Mexican Liga MX club Pachuca.

-After having a second knee injury and as a consequence missed the rest of the tournament, Pachuca agreed to released him from the team and hired Franco Jara as his replacement.
+After having a second knee injury and as a consequence missed the rest of the tournament, Pachuca agreed to release him from the team and hired Franco Jara as his replacement.

 Career statistics

 International career

 Cvitanich was born in Argentina with distant Croatian heritage.
 He established himself as a quality footballer in his home country playing for Banfield in the Argentine Primera División.
 After much consideration he eventually pledged to play for the Croatia national team, stating that "such an opportunity only comes once and you must take it."

-It became known on 14 January 2009 that he couldn't play for Croatia, because the FIFA rules do not allow nationality to be taken from great grandparents.
+It became known on 14 January 2009 that he could not play for Croatia, because the FIFA rules do not allow nationality to be taken from great-grandparents.

 In the case of the striker, only one of his great-grandparents was being born at the Croatian territories and later emigrated to Argentina.

 Neither that nor his typical surname from Croatia will be able to help him against FIFA.

 Cvitanich obtained the Croatian passport back in 2008, but that's not a sufficient argument for the FIFA.

 Personal life

 Cvitanich obtained a Croatian passport in August 2008.
-He has dual citizenship, holding both Argentinean and Croatian passports.
+He has dual citizenship, holding both Argentine and Croatian passports.

 The surname Cvitanić has his origin on the island of Brač.
 During the last century, every tenth citizen of the island was one of the family of the Cvitanić's.